Now Reading

 Elena Bajo.
 “Opium Poppy Studies N.1,” 2021.
 Cotton woven on Jacquard.
 Loom traces of poppy pods, petals, seeds, and papaver tincture.
 147 x 96.5 cm / 58 x 38 in.
 Courtesy of BARRO.

 Krochmalny’s work Synthetism leans into the style launched in 1889 by Paul Gauguin and Emile Schuffenecker of the same name.
 A flatter extension of impressionism preoccupied with the experience of seeing, but also with attempting to convey the artist’s emotions.
 Krochmalny’s mountain landscape is both soft and hard, static and moving with its flat shading with some unexpected redder hues and green bush.
 His surrealist painting evoking a plant, an inner body part, and a chessboard titled Physiological Basis for the Theory of Music, 2018, created confusion and evoked inquiry and whimsy.
 Leading in the exhibition as it attended to perception, from many directions, is Opium Poppy Studies N.1, 2021 a work by Bajo that explores hallucinogens and AI—a brilliant combination.
 Bajo uses Deep Dream Generator to create work with prompts based on her past dreams, all while under the influence of the plant medicine Datura.
-After she has finalizes her AI work in the geneartor she brings old and new technology together by weaving it on a Jacquard loom—which uses punchcards, an early computer.
+After she has finalized her AI work in the generator she brings old and new technology together by weaving it on a Jacquard loom—which uses punchcards, an early computer.
 The eerie and enigmatic work depicts poppies growing under a sun, breast, or comet-like painting.
 Mind blown.

 Unconscious Waves at BARRO East Hampton is open by appointment through July 31, 2024, at 10 Walton Street, East Hampton, NY 11937.
 To schedule your visit please email Alexandra Goldman at alexandra@barro.cc.